philiplinden/bevy_repl/doc/src/design/index.md

 If you need to keep the windowing features, you can disable the `WindowPlugin` and `WinitPlugin` to run the app in headless mode.

+ > [!TIP]
-**Tip:** Bevy REPL still runs in the terminal even if you spawn windows, so this is probably only useful if you are running the app in CI or some other headless environment.
+ > Bevy REPL still runs in the terminal even if you spawn windows, so this
+ > is probably only useful if you are running the app in CI or some other headless
+ > environment.

 ```rust
 use bevy::{